 Swiss Travel Pass

 A Swiss Travel Pass gives unlimited travel across the Swiss travel system for a continuous period of 3 days, 4 days, 8 days or 15 days.
-This include rains, buses, boats and city transport.
+This include trains, buses, boats and city transport.
 Mountain railways or cable cars which are not fully covered will give discount to pass holders.
 Children travel for free along with pass holder.
 It also give free entrance to most of the museums

 Swiss Travel Pass Flex